donghaow-gauge/donghaow-gauge/README.md

 I am a quant researcher at Wizard Quant.
 Based at Shanghai, China.

-I was a mathematician specialized in gauge theory and low dimensional topology, who later lost interest in these fields.
+I was a mathematician specialized in gauge theory and low dimensional topology, who lost interest in these fields.

+I am learning data analysis packages like pandas and numpy in python.

 <!--
 **donghaow-gauge/donghaow-gauge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.